Ten dead in Texas school shooting, student arrested - Journal du Cameroun

 The shooting erupted before 8:00 am, as the first classes of the day were starting.

-“It was pretty quiet for a few seconds, and then we just hear someone like shoot a gun, and just like a ‘pow-pow-pow,'” student Hunter Mead, 14, told AFP.
+“It was pretty quiet for a few seconds, and then we just hear someone shoot a gun, and just a ‘pow-pow-pow,'” student Hunter Mead, 14, told AFP.

 “And everyone just kind of freaked out.
 You know, everyone has the instinct, ‘Just go, get out of here.'”

-The Santa Fe shooting came three months after the massacre at Marjory Douglas Stoneman High School in Parkland, Florida, which sparked a student-led movement for tighter gun laws.
+The Santa Fe shooting came three months after the Florida massacre led to mass protests and their call of “Never again!”.

 “We are fighting for you,” tweeted David Hogg, a Stoneman Douglas student who has emerged as a leader of the gun control campaign.